Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort: Personal life

+Reign

 In 1718, he succeeded his father, and acquired various possessions that should influence the history of the House of Löwenstein-Wertheim; in 1720 the Lordship of Haid and its castle in Bohemia, in 1721 the small market town Kleinheubach from the possession of the Counts of Erbach and 1730 the Lordship of Rosenberg in Baden, which derived the Catholic line of the family.

+Death

-On 17 July 1728, the wife died in childbirth.
-Dominic died in 1735, in Venice, where he had gone to attend the Carnival in disguise, and was buried there, but his heart was moved to the church of Wertheim.
+Prince Dominic died in 1735, in Venice, where he had gone to attend the Carnival in disguise, and was buried there, but his heart was moved to the church of Wertheim.
+His wife Christina died on 17 July 1728, at childbirth, and was buried in the Abbey Engelberg, Grossheubach.